sfhacks/projects/README.md

 # Projects

-Collection of Programming Projects for sfhacks
+A collection of Prrogramming Projects for [sfhacks] (http://sfhacks.club/)